Skip to main content

 • OTHER PRINCIPLES: In planning your social media avatar, consider these best practices:

-• Social media platforms generally display your organization name next to the avatar, so you may not need to repeat your full name in the small avatar graphic.
+• Social media platforms generally display your organization name next to the avatar, so you may not need to repeat your full name in the avatar graphic.

 • Initials, acronyms, or shortened names can be effective, but be aware of other campus entities that may share similar names, initials, and acronyms.
 Also be cautious of initials or acronyms that may communicate something you do not intend.